1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.6
+This version was compiled and released using the Nuget package of TShock 5.2.1 API.
+Fixed an issue where the `/rl all` command couldn't view other players' role inventory.
+Fixed an issue where the player name wasn't saved in the RoleData table.
+Fixed a bug where new registered players wouldn't have data created upon joining, making `/rl up` unusable.
+When clearing player data with `/rl rs`, it's no longer necessary for the player to rejoin; using `/rl` again will automatically create the data.

+v1.0.5
+This version was compiled and released using the Nuget package of TShock 5.2.1 API.
+If there are bugs, users should update their Nuget according to their TShock version.
+Added the ["Clear Illegal Items"] configuration option.
+When enabled:
+Players using items from ["Exclusive Weapon Types"], ["Safe Item List"], ["Exempt Clear List"], or ["Allowed Items"] won't be penalized.
+["Exclusive Weapon Types"]: 1-Melee / 2-Ranged / 3-Magic / 4-Summon (0 and -1 won't incur penalties).
+Otherwise, using items from ["Prohibited Items"] or not belonging to ["Exclusive Weapon Types"] will result in immediate clearance.
+This penalty only applies to players with the ["role.use"] permission; those with ["role.admin"] are immune.
+Note: This penalty only takes effect when ["Data Storage"] is enabled;
+["Legal Item List"] includes all items obtained by characters in the game that won't incur clearance penalties;
+["Exempt Clear List"] includes items retained even when switching roles (both lists don't conflict).
+Items already configured in the backpack list won't be cleared either, such as the Warrior's Star Wrath.
+The clearance penalty only affects items currently being used; other items remain unaffected.
+This function can be toggled via the `/rl cl` command.

 v1.0.4
 Optimized code performance by inheriting PlayerData to save players' role items.
 Improved the logic of /rl add command, allowing new role data to be added directly from the user's inventory (less dependency on configuration file editing).